-There’s something extra sweet about treats that just don’t look like treats and that is exactly what these delicious cupcakes are!
+There’s something extra sweet about treats that just don’t look like treats and that is exactly what these Hamburger Cupcakes with Brownie Patties are!

 Cupcakes (hamburger buns)